Asset finance and leasing: what you need to know

 Understanding asset finance and leasing

-Asset finance allows businesses to use equipment without depleting their cash reserves.
-The mechanics are straightforward: a business uses its existing assets as collateral for a new loan.
+Asset finance allows businesses to use equipment without depleting their cash reserves or making significant capital expenditure.
+The mechanics are straightforward: a business uses its existing assets as collateral for a new loan, a process known as asset based financing.

 Depending on the specific asset finance option chosen, you may either own the item outright after completing payments or return it to the provider, offering a level of flexibility that resonates with many business owners.